FineUploader/fine-uploader/readme.md

 ```

 It may be important to note that The value returned from your event/callback handler may be examined by the uploader.
-This is only relevant for the `onSubmit` callback, at this point.
-As the documentation states, if you want to cancel an
+This is only relevant for the `onSubmit` and `onValidate` callbacks, at this point.
+As the documentation states, if you
-upload in your `onSubmit` callback handler, simply return `false`.
-This is also true when using the jQuery plug-in.
+want to cancel an upload in your `onSubmit` or `onValidate` callback handlers, simply return `false`.
+This is also true
+when using the jQuery plug-in.

 Also, please note that the context of your event handler, by default, is the event target.
 This is, in fact, true, by
 default, for _all_ jQuery event handlers, not just event handlers associated with Fine Uploader.
 Say you want to change